oze4/stylish-components/README.md

  - `npm test`
    - launches test app (built with create-react-app) from `__tests__/app`
-     - browser does not auto-open by default
+     - *browser does not auto-open by default*
-   - run `cypress run`
+   - then runs `cypress run`

  - `npm run build`
    - prompts you for which module types to bundle before bundling